stared/stared.github.io/content/blog/2025/04/vibe-translating-quantum-flytrap/index.md

 ![](./cursor-translation-workflow.jpg)

-It was essentially "vibe translating" — not just using LLMs to help, but blindly accepting their suggestions.
+It was essentially **"vibe translating"** (vide [vibe coding](https://en.wikipedia.org/wiki/Vibe_coding)) — not just using LLMs to help, but blindly accepting their suggestions.
 Even so, there were safeguards.
 First, I used `.cursor/rules` to guide the LLMs, ensuring translations were idiomatic, consistent, scientifically accurate, and balanced correctness with playfulness.

 Second, since the files were large, agent systems couldn't handle all translations at once.
 After each translation, I ran checks for missing and extraneous keys.